KIRANKUMAR7296/JavaScript/JQuery.md

 - It can easily change the design of a web page defined by CSS.

 `Event Handling`
-- Users
+- User actions on a webpage are called `events`
+- jQuery provides simple methods to attach `event handlers` to selected elements.
-- Using Jquery we can trigger each events across all browsers.
+- jQuery can trigger each events on the web page.

 `Effects` and `Animations`
 - Jquery comes with a lot of predefined `effect` and `animation` methods.